-- Clarified that permanent closure requirements apply to circumstances when only a portion of an UST system (tank or piping run) is being closed. - Added requirement that Ecology must be notified of any change in the planned start date for permanent closure or change-in-service at least three business days before starting. - Eliminated requirement that Ecology must approve extension to ninety-day deadline for completing permanent closure or change-in-service within the ninety-day period. - Consistent with §280.71(c) of the federal rule, updated the codes of practices that may be used to comply with decommissioning requirements.
+- Clarified that permanent closure requirements apply to circumstances when only a portion of an UST system (tank or piping run) is being closed. - Added requirement that Ecology must be notified of any change in the planned start date for permanent closure or change-in-service at least three business days before starting. - Eliminated requirement that permanent closure or change-in-service must be completed within 90 days of Ecology's receipt of the notice of intent.

-- Eliminated requirement that permanent closure and change-in-service records must be maintained since such records must be submitted to Ecology. - Eliminated exception to site assessment requirement in cases where vapor or groundwater monitoring is used as a release detection method and monitoring does not indicate a release. - Clarified that facility compliance tags (not permits) must be returned to Ecology if there are no UST systems in operation at the facility.
+- Consistent with §280.71(c) of the federal rule, updated the codes of practices that may be used to comply with decommissioning requirements. - Eliminated requirement that decommissioning records must be maintained since such records must be submitted to Ecology. - Clarified that a site assessment is not required when a release from the UST system had previously been confirmed and further remedial action is necessary to clean up the confirmed release. - Eliminated exception to site assessment requirement in cases where vapor or groundwater monitoring is used as a release detection method and monitoring does not indicate a release. - Clarified that facility compliance tags (not permits) must be returned to Ecology if there are no UST systems in operation at the facility. - Specified that Ecology must be notified of the permanent closure of partially exempt UST systems.
+Such systems no longer need to comply with any other closure requirements.